Gran Tierra Energy (GTE)

 AI Analysis | Feedback

-Gran Tierra Energy (GTE) is an oil and gas exploration and production company.
-As such, it sells its crude oil and natural gas primarily to other companies rather than directly to individuals.
+Gran Tierra Energy Inc. (GTE) is an exploration and production company that primarily sells crude oil and natural gas to other companies, rather than directly to individuals.

 AI Analysis | Feedback